 • We will work together to raise the achievement of all students, thereby improving their life chances.

 • We believe that high quality teaching, learning and leadership are fundamental to our success.

 • By ‘embedding ambition’ in our students we will enable our young people to lead a balanced life as adults, capable of contributing positively to their community.

 We are a smaller than average state funded academy situated in the spa town of Harrogate.
-There are currently just under 600 students on roll including 140 in the Sixth Form.
+There are currently just under 600 students on roll.
 Between 2011-2016 our expected progress pass rate at GCSE English has increased by 5% and by 12% in maths.
 In both English and maths, the number of students making expected progress from KS2 continues to exceed the national average.
 Our PS is in line with national average.

 The school became an academy in June 2012.
 In April 2015, we formed the Northern Star Academies Trust with Skipton Girls High School.
 Since then, New Park and Hookstone Chase primary schools have joined the MAT.
 Our partnership is evolving with interest from other schools wishing to join.
 The intention is to share outstanding practice, support school improvement and consolidate central services providing efficient use of resources.

 We are fortunate in having moved into a new school in February 2017.
 As part of the Priority Schools’ Building Programme, the state of the art facilities have a 5 court sports hall, dance studio and fitness suite, teaching kitchen and bistro as well as spacious learning environments in all subject areas.
 The school will have a capacity of 780 students.